-Through its literature, a nation expresses its hopes and fears, and tells its stories to its citizens and to the world.
+Through its literature, a nation tells its stories to its citizens and to the world.
 The National Endowment for the Arts is committed to providing opportunities for Americans to make literature a more important part of their daily lives.

-The Arts Endowment seeks to sustain and nurture a multiplicity of American literary traditions by:
+The Arts Endowment seeks to sustain and nurture a multiplicity of American literary traditions, including, but not limited to:

-- Ensuring that literary presses and magazines, community-based organizations, and national literary centers complement the trade publishing sector in the shaping of contemporary American letters.
+- Ensuring that literary presses and magazines, community-based centers, and national literary organizations complement the trade publishing sector in the shaping of contemporary American letters.

-- Supporting organizations that nurture emerging and mid-career writers and provide assistance to nascent literary organizations.
+- Supporting organizations that nurture emerging and mid-career writers and providing assistance to nascent literary organizations.

 - Supporting endeavors to provide America's readers with direct access to contemporary writers.

-- Supporting the use of new technology and innovative publishing projects
+- Supporting the use of new technology and innovative projects.